 - Get out of the house.
 Seek out friends and family to step in with caregiving so you can have some time away from the home.

-- Visit with friends.
-If it is difficult to leave the house, invite friends over to visit with you over coffee, tea, or dinner.
+- Visit with friends and share your feelings.
+The simple act of expressing what you’re going through can be very cathartic.
+If it’s difficult to leave the house, invite friends over to visit with you over coffee, tea, or dinner.
 It’s important that you interact with others.
+Sharing your feelings won’t make you a burden to others.
+In fact, most friends will be flattered that you trust them enough to confide in them, and it will only strengthen your bond.

 When faced with the unfairness of a loved one’s illness or the burden of caregiving, there’s often a need to make sense of the situation and ask “Why?”
 But you can spend a tremendous amount of energy dwelling on things you can’t change and for which there are no clear answers.
 And at the end of the day, you won’t feel any better.